kdcokenny/opencode-background-agents/README.md

 # opencode-background-agents

-> The ShadCN for AI coding agents.
-Async delegation that just works.
+> Async background agents for OpenCode.
+Delegate tasks, keep working, get notified when done.

 A plugin for [OpenCode](https://github.com/sst/opencode) that enables background task delegation using the "waiter model" - fire off tasks to specialist agents, continue working, and get notified when results are ready.